precice/tutorials/turek-hron-fsi3/README.md

 ./run.sh
 ```

 You can also run OpenFOAM in parallel by `./run.sh -parallel`.
+The default setting here uses 25 MPI ranks.
+You can change this setting in `fluid-openfoam/system/decomposeParDict`.
 Moreover, the name of your solver might differ, depending on your OpenFOAM version.
 Have a look in the `fluid-openfoam/system/controlDict` file and set the appropriate solver name.

 There is an [open issue](https://github.com/precice/openfoam-adapter/issues/26) that leads to additional "empty" result directories when running with some OpenFOAM versions, leading to inconveniences during post-processing.
 Please run the script `removeObsoleteSolvers.sh` to delete the additional files.